 — Charles Fillmore

 Do you think well-being is only about your physical body?
-Well-being is about your whole being.
+Well-being is not just about your physical body.
+It is about your whole being.
 Being well relates to your mind, your body and your spirit.
 Are you well?
-Are you concerned?
-Or are you not concerned, but you should be?
+Are you concerned that you may not be?
+Or are you not concerned, but have an inkling you should be?
 Do you just hope for the best?
-Or not think about it at all because “you’re not crazy?”
+Or do you not think about it at all because… “you’re not crazy?”
 Did you know that that’s an unhealthy viewpoint?
-Everyone can use an opportunity to share their fears, their confidences, their ups, their downs, their anxieties, their safe harbors and more.
+Everyone can use an opportunity to share their authentic fears, their confidences, their ups, their downs, their anxieties, their safe harbors and the breaches of those safe harbors.

 Have you ever thought of seeing a therapist?
 Make an appointment and try one on.
-You certainly don’t have to stop at one therapist.
+You certainly don’t have to settle in at the first therapist you visit, or leave the whole thing because you didn’t find one that made you feel safe.
 Make sure you vibe with the person you’re working with.
-And if that doesn’t work, try a group where you get to talk about what bothers you – not so you can wallow in it, but so you can let go of those things that trigger you.
+And if the one-on-one aspect doesn’t work for you, try a group session where you get to talk about what bothers you.
+For those of you that think “I don’t want to wallow in the bad things that happened to me” or “I don’t want to focus on the past.”
+Therapy is personal and unique.
+If you don’t want yours to be about that, it absolutely does not have to be.
+Therapy is not about so wallowing in your past or your bad feelings, but a space that you can allow those things you’ve suppressed out so that there may be release and/or forgiveness, and ultimately, peace.
 And if you don’t think anything bothers you, you’re kidding yourself.
 Everyone has something that bothers them.
-Everyone has many things that bother them.
+All of us have also learned well how to suppress those things that bother us, so much so that we have numbed ourselves in the process.
+Once you are numb, you will not be able to feel.
+That’s the point of numbing, hence why we administer anesthesia when we are about to perform surgery on a patient in a hospital.
 If you’re not bothered, then consider you’re numb.
 Talk it out.
 Not just with anyone.
 Set yourself up to win.
 Being vulnerable is your greatest strength.
 Choose someone to talk to who honors you and what you have to speak about.
 A healthy mind leads a healthy life.

 Do you check in on your physical well-being on a regular basis?
 Or just hope for the best?
-Or worse, do you say you don’t have the time for checkups?
-Not having enough time to check in on your own physical well-being is indicative of a deficiency of some kind, mental illness, or addiction.
+Or worse, do you say you don’t have the time for to go to the doctor or do checkups?
+Not having enough time to check in on your own physical well-being is indicative of a denial of what’s important to your own well-being.
+That denial of maintaining your physical health can be indicative of a deeper issue, mental or emotional.
 If you think that’s an extreme point of view, consider the extremist opinion of someone who holds off on maintaining their own health because of their self-imposed limits.
-None of these implications is bad – no matter what your mind tells you.
-All are an opportunity for insight.
+None of these implications is bad.
+All are an opening for a new point of view, for insight, for a chance to change your behavior and begin self-care.
 Use this eye-opening moment as a pathway to your own well-being.
 If you haven’t seen a doctor in years, go see one now.
 It’s that simple.